MrDonalds/NLP_Assignments/readme.txt

-Git is a distributed version control software the second day
+This is the assignment of the NLP course